15 Important FAQs About Trekking in Nepal

 13. What should I pack?

 I’m a notoriously bad packer, and will always end up taking either too little or too much on any trip I go on, whether to the beach or the city.
 But I’ve become quite good at trek packing through trial and error.
-For a full packing list, check out my detailed post here.

 Otherwise, here is a summary.